 I was still using news photographs as a source of inspiration, but now I added a flavour of the Romanesque and Gothic I’d seen in Italy.
 Coupled with a concern about ecology, I drew, painted and sculpted animal forms, orang-utans, and birds, as well as the occasional portrait head.
 At the same time I was listening to the Andy Kershaw radio programme and discovering new musicians from all over Africa.
 It was inspiring.

-While at college I also did a little play acting on stage at the Mumford Theatre.
+While at college I took on some stage acting at the Mumford Theatre.
 For the second play, Edward Bond’s The Sea, a guy called Bruce Herrod handled the stills photography.
 Jillie, the stage manager, introduced me to him and while talking with him about photography I mentioned that I had been trekking in Nepal three years earlier.
 Bruce was intensely interested and spent several days looking through my slide collection.
 He was already familiar with photography in extreme conditions having been an expedition member of several geophysical surveys in Antarctica but he told me he was hoping to get to the Himalayas quite soon.

 The academic work was satisfying and for my dissertation I wrote a piece on the role of relief art in the Modernist age.
 The basic premise was that most of the better known painters and sculptors in the Western world had used the relief format at some point.
 However, even though it was often experimental and sometimes might inform their later work in painting or in sculpture their work in relief tended to be ignored by most critics.
 I wanted to discover why it was under-rated.